The AI Revolution Has Arrived – Here’s What You Need to Know

 That’s easier said than done.

-That’s why on Thursday, July 27, at 7:00 p.m.
-ET, I’m sitting down with my InvestorPlace colleagues Louis Navellier and Luke Lango to talk about everything AI – and more specifically how you can set yourself up to come out on top.
+That’s why on Thursday, July 27, at 7 p.m.
+Eastern, I’m sitting down with my InvestorPlace colleagues Louis Navellier and Luke Lango to talk about everything AI – and more specifically how you can set yourself up to come out on top.

 You can sign up for that event right now by clicking here.
 I look forward to seeing you there.

-Note: Editor’s Note: Artificial Intelligence (AI) is changing everything.
-And many experts are claiming it’s the greatest invention in human history.
-But for all the potential growth of AI, there’s a very destructive side that will catch millions of people off guard…